 The bar for chutzpah—famously defined as the man who murders his parents and then begs the court for mercy because he’s an orphan—has always been YUGE in New York City.

-But two of Mayor Bill de Blasio’s big donors allegedly providing an in-flight call girl to top NYPD “cops on call” on a private flight to Vegas for Super Bowl XLVII, not to mention wearing elf hats to home-deliver a Christmas bribe to one of those cops (plus jewelry for the wife), sure as hell clears that bar.
+But two of Mayor Bill de Blasio’s big donors allegedly providing an in-flight call girl to top NYPD “cops on call” on a private flight to Vegas for a Super Bowl weekend there, not to mention wearing elf hats to home-deliver a Christmas bribe to one of those cops (plus jewelry for the wife), sure as hell clears that bar.

 That’s before you get to elf Jona Rechnitz’s many notes directly to De Blasio, finally made public late Friday after months of stalling by City Hall.
 One classic message, from the alleged cop-briber straight to the mayor, who now appears to be gliding to re-election in November:

 “Dear Mr. Mayor, I am interested in serving on your committee for ‘combat police corruption,’” he wrote.
 “In addition to being the chaplain for Westchester County, I am a concerned citizen of NYC that wants to ensure the community’s safety.”

 In another email, Rechnitz—among his many other hustles a small player in New York real estate, who contributed, along with his wife, nearly $200,000 to the mayor’s campaign and causes in 2013 and 2014—emailed de Blasio directly to suggest that a friend of his would be a fine pick as New York’s new buildings commissioner.